Skyhammer: Release

 In December 1998, Songbird Productions contacted Rebellion in regards to Skyhammer, so it could be licensed and published.
 Although they agreed and licensed the game to Songbird, Rebellion did not provided the source code to the game and as a result, it was published as it was received.
 Skyhammer was first released on May 22, 2000.
-Although it originally did not came bundled with a keypad overlay, the 2014 expansion pack of Protector for the Jaguar, titled Protector: Resurgence for the Jaguar CD came packaged with a full color overlay to be used for the game.
+Although it originally did not come bundled with a keypad overlay, the 2014 expansion pack of Protector for the Jaguar, titled Protector: Resurgence for the Jaguar CD came packaged with a full color overlay to be used for the game.

 Reception

 Skyhammer has received positive reviews both prior to cancellation by magazines and online publications since its release.

 Eric Mylonas of GameFan gave the game a positive outlook, remarking that "While it doesn't feature incredibly blazing gameplay, it is decent fun.
 It certainly doesn't feature the full-blown arcadey feel of Protector but it's a pretty decent game in its own right".

 Andy Robertson of The Atari Times praised the game's graphics, dark atmosphere and free-roaming nature but criticized that when the players collide with a building, the aircraft loses speed, ruining the flow of the game but nevertheless, he remarked that "This is one of the best Jaguar games to date and is highly recommended.
 Great Stuff".
 In his review, Andy also stated how he managed to get a review copy of the game, prior to cancellation.

 Ralph Karels from German magazine Video Games, however, gave the title a below-average score of 2 out of 5.

+In 2023, Time Extension listed it as one of the best games for the Jaguar.